vindexTOS/angular-ngrx-reference/README.md

 ## Banner Editing Form

-For adding and editing banners, I designed a form that appears as a drawer on the right side of the screen.
-This form allows users to quickly make changes to a banner's details.
-It also supports image uploads, title entry, zone selection, status assignment, date selection, and label tagging.
-Image uploads are processed using the Optio Blobs API.
+For adding and editing banners, you can change single table value by clicking on it or you can open up the project and change multiple values at once

 The form includes dropdowns for selecting zones and labels, with possible values loaded from the Optio Reference Data API.